Rik Roland Holst and Henriette Roland Holst-van der Schalk in ’s-Graveland (ca. 1900), source: Wikipedia ![](../Pictures/PanExt.png)

 Henriette Roland Holst-van der Schalk (1869-1952)

-Page in the making for 2022; you are invited to participate
+Page in the making from 2022 onwards; you are invited to participate

 Wikipedia in fifteen languages: